-Spartak was soon able to break towards the Barca goal, but Emenike could not make the most of Ari’s cutback, and fired over the bar from the edge of the box.
+Spartak were soon able to break towards the Barca goal, but Emenike could not make the most of Ari’s cutback, and fired over the bar from the edge of the box.

-Messi was denied from point-blank range by a great save from Dykan, and Spartak stormed straight down the pitch.
-Ari led the charge down the left and teed up Adien McGeady at the top of the box, whose clever slipped pass allowed Romulo to skip past Adriano and slot neatly under Victor Valdes.
+Messi was denied from point blank range by a great save from Dykan, and Spartak stormed straight down the pitch.
+Ari led the charge down the left and teed up Aiden McGeady at the edge of the box, whose clever slipped pass allowed Romulo to skip past Adriano and slot neatly under Victor Valdes.

 But Barca would not be down for long.
 Tello was the architect, wriggling past two defenders on the left flank before cutting back to Messi from the byline, who made no mistake in front of an open net.

-Suddenly, Camp Nou was back in full voice as Barcelona, with its tail up, found itself with 18 minutes to find a goal to give the club all three points.
+Suddenly, Camp Nou was back in full voice as Barcelona, with their tails up, found themselves with 18 minutes to find a goal to give them all three points.